-- At least 12 follicles (tiny cysts) develop in your ovaries.
+- At least 12 tiny cysts (follicles) develop in your ovaries.
 (Polycystic means many cysts.)

 - The balance of hormones that you make in the ovaries is altered.
-In particular, your ovaries make more testosterone (male hormone) than normal.
+In particular, your ovaries make more than normal of the male hormone testosterone.

 Therefore, it is possible to have polycystic ovaries without the typical symptoms that are in the syndrome.
 It is also possible to have PCOS without multiple cysts in the ovary.